 Below you’ll find all the equipment our culinary team relies on to keep their knives sharp.
 Some require more skill to use than others.
 All of them will help preserve your knives and keep your fingers safe as you work your way through our recipes.

 One last thing: It would be a waste for you to sharpen your knives, then toss them into a drawer to rub up against other equipment and get all dull again.
 So store them correctly!
-You can find our preferred knife-storage recommendations here.
+You can find our preferred knife-storage recommendations and magnetic knife strip review here.